StarkMP/streambridge-extension/README.md

 npm run build
 ```

-Then you will see the build at the `dist` folder in the root directory of project
+Then you will see the bundles for each browser (Chrome, Firefox) at the `dist` folder in the root directory of project

 ## Development